Post ADOPTION INFORMATION and SERVICES

 Before a party may make an application to Court for a change, the parties are required to participate in a mediation process conducted by the Department.

 The Post Adoptions Team is contactable for assistance to mediate between parties in the implementation of existing Adoption Plans.

 12. What if I was born in another country but my adoption was in Western Australia?

 In the case of intercountry adoptions, the process of the child becoming available for adoption occurs in the birth country.
 Records, as available, are provided by the authorised agency in the birth country to the Western Australian adoption services during the placement process.
 Adoption information held by the Department may be applied for by completing the Application for Post Adoption Services form.

-The extent of information available can vary and the requirements for past adoption services in the birth country can vary between countries.
-For example, Korea requests all past adoption services and requests for birth family contacts is directed through the department’s Past Adoption services of the state in which adoption occurred.
+The extent of information available can vary and the requirements for post adoption services in the birth country can vary between countries.
+For example, Korea requests all post adoption services and requests for birth family contacts is directed through the department’s Post Adoption services of the state in which adoption occurred.